 From where are Lüks Linen products sourced?

 All of our products are sourced from the 2 most renowned cotton growing regions in Turkey; Denizli in the South West and Hatay in the South.
-As a brand who advocates for and insists on ethical production we are proud to partner with local family run ateliers who use locally grown cotton which is spun, dyed and woven in the area in which it was cultivated, cutting down on transportation and the carbon footprint.
+As a brand who advocates for and insists on ethical production we are proud to partner with local family run ateliers who use cotton which is spun, dyed and woven in the area in which it was cultivated, cutting down on transportation and the carbon footprint.

 In one word quality.
-Machine manufacturing has a tendency to put more stress and tension on the cotton yarn as the machines work so fast they generate heat that weakening the fibres, which can result in an inferior and stiffer fabric.
+Big machine manufacturing has a tendency to put more stress and tension on the cotton yarn as the machines work so fast they generate heat that weakening the fibres, which can result in an inferior and stiffer fabric.
 Conversely shuttle or semi-automatic weaving is a slower and gentler process which helps to preserve the integrity and strength of the fibres.
 The result is a much softer and longer lasting product.

 Are your handwoven products more expensive to buy?